jeog/TDAmeritradeAPI/README_STREAMING.md

 The C interface expects a pointer to a StreamingSession_C struct to be populated with a generic pointer to the underlying C++ object.
-Once this object is initialized you will use it in all subsequent (C) calls.
+Once this object is initialized you will use it in all subsequent (C) calls, until it is destroyed.

 ```